 The fact that Roberto Duran, the most “macho” and fierce of Latin American boxers, had quit could scarcely be comprehended at the time.
 So shocking was the result that many refused to believe the match was on the level.
 Duran himself blamed debilitating stomach cramps, an excuse which only fueled further suspicion, not to mention the anger of Roberto’s former fans in his native Panama.
 With a single rash decision Duran transformed his image and standing, gave boxing’s detractors a new means by which to attack the sport, and suffused the simple phrase of “No mas” with implications which, decades later, still resonate.

 2. Jack Dempsey vs Gene Tunney II, Sept.
 22 1927: In the unlikely circumstance that anyone reading this doesn’t quite understand the difficulty with the famous “Long Count” fight, just take a quick look at Dempsey’s amazing four minute brawl with Luis Firpo in 1923.
-The Argentinian challenger hits the canvas seven times in the first three minutes of that wild donnybrook, and each time Dempsey hovers like The Grim Reaper over his stricken foe, waiting for the instant Firpo’s gloves leave the canvas so he can resume beating the daylights out of him.
+The Argentinian challenger hits the canvas seven times in the first three minutes of that wild donnybrook, and each time Dempsey hovers like The Grim Reaper over his stricken foe, waiting for the instant Firpo’s gloves leave the canvas to resume beating the daylights out of him.

 But by 1927 the rules had changed.
 Now when a boxer scored a knockdown, he was required to immediately go to the furthest neutral corner and the referee was at liberty to wait until that happened before starting his count.
 In round seven of a match which had attracted over a hundred thousand paying fans, and which Tunney was clearly winning, Dempsey broke through and landed a left hook that turned the legs of “The Fighting Marine” to jelly.
 The challenger’s follow-up combination put Tunney on his backside, and when ten seconds had elapsed Tunney was still on the canvas.

 But that was because Dempsey had failed to immediately obey referee Dave Barry’s command to retreat to a neutral corner, which ate up precious time, and then Barry only began counting once Dempsey had followed his order.
 Tunney then beat the official count and went on to win, but the arguments, speculations and conspiracy theories about the knockout Dempsey almost scored, have since never ceased.
-Indeed, for decades many fans clung to the conviction that “The Manassa Mauler” was the victim of a great injustice, but it should be noted that Dempsey himself never publicly complained about the outcome.
+Indeed, for decades many fans clung to the conviction that “The Manassa Mauler” was the victim of a great injustice, but it should be noted that Jack himself never publicly complained about the outcome.

 1. Muhammad Ali vs Sonny Liston II, May 25 1965: Just how controversial was this particular clash for the heavyweight championship of the world?
 Let us count the ways.
 First, there was the fact that its prelude, Clay vs Liston I, had inspired more than its share of controversy all on its own as the defending champ, an overwhelming betting favorite, quit on his stool at the end of round six, this after his corner likely tried to sabotage the bout by putting liniment on Sonny’s gloves which got into Clay’s eyes and rendered the challenger blind for much of round five.